What to Expect at Oath Ceremony?

 Preparing for a citizenship oath ceremony begins with learning where to go and what to bring.

-The first step in the process toward swearing in as a U.S. citizen is receiving the notice from the USCIS.
-Some candidates for citizenship may be able to take their oath on the day of their immigration interview, but otherwise they will receive a notice.
+The first step in the process toward swearing in as a U.S. citizen is receiving the oath ceremony notice from the USCIS.
+Some candidates for citizenship may be able to take their oath on the day of their citizenship interview if they succeed their interview, but otherwise they will receive an N-445notice with the location, date and time of the citizenship oath ceremony.

 If someone cannot attend the oath ceremony on that particular date, they can return the N-445 to the USCIS and provide the reasons for requesting the new ceremony day.